-Do you recognize these lyrics from The Sound of Music?
-Maria sings them to teach music to the Captain’s seven children.
-She starts at the beginning and with the basics.
-Over time, the von Trapp family became famous.
-To create sustainable nonprofit income and perhaps be famous for it, start at the beginning with basics.
+Do you recognize The Sound of Music lyrics?
+Maria sings them to Captain von Trapp’s seven children.
+By starting with the basics, over time, the von Trapp family became famous for their music.

-Below are the seven basic nonprofit income “notes.”
-I’ve designed them as a quiz you can take and share with your staff, board and volunteers.
+Below are the seven basic nonprofit income “notes” designed as a quiz to take and share with your staff, board, and volunteers to correct common misunderstandings about nonprofit revenue.
 A scoring tool follows.

 1. What are the two types of nonprofit income?

-2. What are the seven source of nonprofit income?
+2. What are the seven sources of nonprofit income?

-RE: Based on who provides the money to your nonprofit, the seven sources of nonprofit income are: 1) mission earned, provided by customers, 2) individual donations, 3) government customers, 4) foundations and other grant-giving entities who provide donations, 5) corporations who act as both donors and customers, 6) other income provided by customers, and 7) in-kind donations.
-Each source is explored in-depth in my forthcoming book, 7 Nonprofit Income Streams: Open the Floodgates to Sustainability.
+RE: Based on who provides the money to your nonprofit, the seven sources of nonprofit income are: 1) mission earned, provided by customers, 2) individual donations, 3) governments, 4) foundations and grant-giving entities, 5) corporations who act as both donors and customers, 6) other income provided by customers not related to your mission, and 7) in-kind donations.
+Each source is explored in-depth in, 7 Nonprofit Income Streams.

 MI: Nonprofits make most of their cash income from three sources:

 a.
 Mission Earned: This is earned income related to the nonprofit’s mission.
-It includes rents received from clients, theater tickets, and tuition.
+It includes rent received from clients, theater tickets, and tuition.

 b.
 Individual Donations: This is donated income from individuals and families.
-This is everything from dollars given online to bequests in wills.
+Donations include everything from dollars given online to bequests in wills.

 If you guessed that in-kind was one of these three, take credit.
 While not cash, in-kind donations are huge.
-For instance, in one recent year volunteers gave 15 billion hours of time.
+For instance, volunteers give around 15 billion hours of time a year.
 Sector-wide, their value may exceed any of the top three sources.

 FA: The first is grants from foundations and other grant-giving entities.
 One example is a grant from your community foundation.
-The second is corporate income.
-That includes a donation you receive from a bank.
-It includes ad income from your newsletter.
+The second is corporate income, such as a donation you receive from a bank.
+It includes the bank giving you money to purchase an ad in your newsletter.

-Together, sector-wide, foundation and corporate income equal less than 10 percent of all nonprofit income even though people believe these sources have huge potential to solve nonprofit income challenges.
+Together, sector-wide, foundation, and corporate income equal less than 10 percent of all nonprofit income.
+Most people believe these sources have huge potential to solve nonprofit income challenges.

 The last type of income is unrelated income.
 Nonprofits earn this type of income without moving their mission forward as they earn it.
-Other income includes the interest your investment firm makes on your endowment and rent you receive from weddings held at your site.
+Examples include the interest your investment firm makes on your endowment and the rent you receive from onsite weddings.
 It equals about 10 percent of the sector’s income.

 TI: False.
 You can’t hire a development director to handle donations.
 Nor can a CEO handle it.
-Both positions can help organize the nonprofit’s donation efforts.
-Significant donated income requires an organization-wide effort to identify and encourage donors to be involved in the nonprofit because of the value it provides to donors.
+Both positions can help organize and support the nonprofit’s donation efforts.
+Significant donated income requires an organization-wide effort to identify and encourage friends and donors to be involved in the nonprofit because of the value it provides in their lives.
 At its heart, donated income involves partnerships where everyone donates and encourages others to join them.

 6-7: You’re well on your way to obtaining the income you need.
 Continue to educate your supporters.